Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 ### Summary

-Our example scenario we created the following:
+In our example scenario we created the following:
 - Two `Programs`
-    - One for generic referral codes
+    - One for creating personal referral codes that existing users can distribute to their friends
-    - One for referring users credits
+    - One for crediting existing users when new users sign up using their referral codes
 - One `Value` that will be our generic referral code
 - One `Value` that will allow us to credit the referring user when a successful referral is completed

+In this example scenario, referral codes were created on demand, programmatically, for existing users who wished to invite new users.
+New users who received a referral code would register on your site at a `/register` page, which would create a new `Contact` record for them and attach the referral code `Value`.

-We mentioned that we were supposing the referral codes were created on-demand when someone wished to shared a referral.
-Additionally we supposed the referred user would have a `/register` page they would need to fill out in order to add the referral code to their account  to get the offer.
-There are number of variations possible and if you have any questions about configuring something different, please [reach out](mailto:hello@lightrail.com).
-We would love help!
+There are many possible variations to this scenario — if you have any questions about configuring something different, please [reach out](mailto:hello@lightrail.com).
+We are here to help.

 There are a few additional points of note:
-- Currently the Lightrail API allows Jamie to attach code to himself, but by following the `redemptionRule` outlined above, he cannot spend it.
+- Currently the Lightrail API allows Jamie to attach the referral code to himself, but the Redemption Rule on the referral code `Value` prevents him from spending it.
-- Only new users making their first purchase can use a referral code.
+- In this scenario, only new users making their first purchase can use a referral code.
-- Redemption is safe because if `metadata` properties are mistakenly omitted it won't apply.
+- Referral codes can’t be accidentally applied to ineligible purchases, because if the metadata properties outlined in Step 6 are omitted, the `Value` won’t be applied.
-- The `Value` ID of Jamie's referral code must be stored in user's internal system or it must be deterministic.
+- The Value’s ID of Jamie's referral code must be stored in your internal system or it must be deterministic.
-    - This allows a Lightrail user to look up a `Contact`'s referral code.
+    - This allows you to look up a Contact's referral code.
-    - This allows a Lightrail user to look up a `Contact` to view the attached values and therefore contacts they've referred
+    - This allows you to look up a Contact to view the attached values and therefore contacts they've referred
         - additional look ups are required to tell if those referred users have spent their credits
-    - In the event a referred user returned the item that they (the receiver), and the giver were issued referral money for, you would be able to debit the original credited `Value`
+    - In the event that a new user who received a referral credit returns the item that they purchased, you can choose to remove their referral credit (rather than refunding it) and/or remove the credit that was issued to the referrer.

 If you have any questions or comments, please get in touch with us at [hello@lightrail.com](mailto:hello@lightrail.com)